cloudify-cosmo/getcloudify.org/guide/3.1/plugin-script.md

 If you want the operation to return a value you can use `ctx returns some_value`.
 This invocation will set `some_value` on the current `ctx` and the script plugin will return this value when the script terminates.

-It should be noted that this call will not make the script terminate but it is probably best practice to make this call at the end of the script.
+It should be noted that this call will not make the script terminate, but it is probably best practice to make this call at the end of the script.

 ## Command line optional arguments of `ctx`
 These following flags should appear before the positional arguments.